-- The Trust’s mission is seen as focusing upon continuing to provide and maintain excellent facilities from which first class health care can be provided including: health promotion, medical, welfare, educational and social functions
+- The Trust’s mission is to focus on provision and maintenance of excellent facilities from which first class health and social services can be accessed.

-- Anticipating and responding to evolving needs in our growing community and paralleling diversification and specialisation within the Health Team with which it is in close co-operation
+- Anticipating and responding to evolving needs in our growing community.

-To equip and maintain the Community Health Centre at Claris and Te Kotuku Cottage at Port Fitzroy, by fundraising, lobbying and management of the current resources including vehicles.
+To equip and maintain the Community Health Centre, Community Dental Clinic and the Nurses Cottage at by fund-raising, lobbying and management of the current resources including vehicles.

-1. To maintain in best condition the Community Health Centre and Te Kotuku Cottage (also known as ‘the Nurses cottage’) and to upgrade when needed and as funds become available
+1. To maintain in best condition the Community Health Centre, and the Community Dental Clinic – at Claris – and the Nurses Cottage at Port Fitzroy- and to upgrade when needed and as funds become available.

 - Ensure access to sustainable systems / infrastructure i.e. power, water, sewerage.
-Current projects; improve heating at Te Kotuku Cottage, review electrical system at the Community Health Centre
+Current focus; improve alternative power systems at both the Nurses Cottage and at the Community Health Centre.

 - Maintain all buildings in compliance with statutory requirements and undertake regular planned maintenance.
-Monthly current works planning e.g. rain pergola to be added to annex room at community end of Claris Health Centre
+Through ‘current works’ planning.
+Current foci:

 - Observe population trends and changes – anticipate expansion of needs

-- Support and encourage health professionals to provide a high quality and safe health care service – refer GBI Health Needs Assessment document.
+- Support and encourage health professionals to provide a high quality and safe primary health care service – refer GBI Health Needs Assessment document

-- Support for health funding initiatives, to ensure appropriate funding for health provision for the community of GBI
+- Support any health funding initiatives, to ensure appropriate funding for health provision for the community of GBI

 - Support continuity of care by known health professional staff

-- Need for at least 2 permanent General practitioners
+- Confirm need for at least 2 permanent General Practitioner positions

-- Encourage allied health services to provide regular clinical support on Island.
-Current works, seeking to provide on Island clinics for; optometrist services, audiology assessment and physiotherapy practitioners.
+- Encourage allied health services to provide regular clinical support on Island. i.e. optometry, audiology, physiotherapy etc.

 - Communicate with Auckland District Health Board / Ministry of Health / Accident Compensation Corporation in respect of any health concerns on GBI as appropriate to these agencies

-To employ a Community Worker on behalf of the residents of Great Barrier Island: to mobilise resources for local people, to liaise with government departments / ministries as necessary, to disseminate information important to the social, political, economic and cultural needs of the Island Community.
+To employ a Community Worker on behalf of the residents of Aotea / Great Barrier Island (GBI): to mobilise resources for local people, to liaise with government departments / ministries as necessary, to disseminate information important to the social, political, economic and cultural needs of the Island Community.

-- Appropriately funded and resourced social service i.e. the Community Worker Project to protect the health and well-being of the GBI Community
+- Appropriately funded and resourced social service i.e. the Community Worker Project (CWP) to protect the social, economic and cultural health / well-being of the GBI Community.

 Evaluation of Process